per1234/ino-troubleshooting/compiling.md

 1. Click "Close".
 1. Try compiling your code again.

 If you have no luck in Library Manager, then load up your favorite search engine and do a search for the missing filename.
 You will often get multiple results.
 If you have a lot of results you can add "arduino" as an additional search keyword.
-You might give preference to results on github.com since that is where most Arduino libraries are hosted and downloading from there is fast and easy.
+You might give preference to results on github.com since that is where most Arduino libraries are hosted and downloading from there is fast and easy (see [How do I download a library from GitHub?](miscellaneous.md#download-from-github)).

 In some cases, there will be multiple libraries that contain the given filename and you'll need to do some evaluation to determine which seems the most appropriate, then try it out.